joshed-io/reveal-hugo/README.md

 ### Configure your presentation

-Add some more contents to your `config.toml`:
+Add some more contents to your `hugo.toml`:

 ```toml
 [markup.goldmark.renderer]